stakater/Playbook/content/tools/monitoring/prometheus/developer-documentation.md

 ```

 ### Hard-coded-values
-Hard coded values for Prometheus is given below:
+Hard coded values for Prometheus are given below:

 It will configure additional prometheus rules
 ```yaml